ClearcodeHQ/pytest-elasticsearch/README.rst

 .. warning::

-    This fixture requires at least version 1.0 of elasticsearch to work.
+    This plugin requires at least version 5.0 of elasticsearch to work.

 The plugin contains two fixtures: